bioinf/Sibelia/USAGE.md

 1. Blocks coordinates
 2. Genomes represented as permutations of the synteny blocks
 3. Coverage report
+4. Files for generating a "Circos" picture
+5. Interactive html-diagram of synteny blocks

 There are also optional output files:

 1. Sequences file
-2. Files for generating a "Circos" picture
-3. Dot file for resulting de Bruijn graph
+2. Dot file for resulting de Bruijn graph
-4. Interactive html-diagram of synteny blocks

 All these files are described below in details.